octo-technology/OpenTezos/docs/formal-verification/gadt-coq.md

 This allows monads to simplify a wide range of problems, like handling potential undefined values (with the Maybe monad), or keeping values within a flexible, well-formed list (using the List monad).
 With a monad, a programmer can turn a complicated sequence of functions into a succinct pipeline that abstracts away auxiliary data management, control flow, or side-effects.

+Without getting too much into mathematics, in programming a Monad is a Design Pattern.
+It’s a structure, a wrapper which “enriches” a value by giving it a context.

+Famous examples of Monads are:

+    Option/Maybe monad (it can represent a missing/null value) Either monad (it can represent a successful operation or a failure) IO/Effect monad (it can represent side-effects)
+    Task monad (it can represent asynchronous side-effects)

+//TODO : TO REMOVE
 Both the concept of a monad and the term originally come from **category theory**, where a monad is defined as a functor with additional structure.
 Category theory also provides a few formal requirements, known as the monad laws, which should be satisfied by any monad and can be used to verify monadic code.